david-walters/Milestone-1/README.md

 I tested the contact form and sent myself some emails and it works perfectly.

-## Interesting Issues Through Developing
+## Interesting Issues During Developing

 Of course, as anyone would, I had many issues that I came across when developing my website from having an additional space in the coding syntax (preventing the code from working) and to using git version control with the incorrect origin  (and left me wondering why it isn't being pushed).